Improving Cram\'er-Rao Bound And Its Variants: An Extrinsic Geometry Perspective: Introduction

 A line of work that is of relevance to us includes the classical \emph{Bhattacharyya inequality} (\cite{b1946}; see also \cite{ZS,l1998}) that generalizes the CRB by incorporating higher-order derivatives of the log-likelihood and is of importance when an estimator that is efficient in the sense of the CRB is not available.
-While clarifying the algebraic structure of the Bhattacharyya bound, a hierarchy of improvements -- an increasing sequence of variance bounds that converge to the estimator variance -- was shown by Pillai and Sinha \cite{pillai} based on projections of the estimator error onto spans of higher-order derivatives of the log-likelihood.
-This elegant formulation of the Bhattacharyya bound, however, lacks a geometric interpretation despite its Hilbert space foundation.
-In short, these constructions remain intrinsically \emph{score-based} and extrinsic geometry of the embedded statistical manifold, which results in nontrivial correction if the estimator error does not lie in the span of the higher-order derivatives considered, is not accounted for; this is exactly what we point out in our research.
+Conditions under which a Bhattacharyya bound is a valid lower bound for the variance were studied in \cite{seth1949variance} by Seth, and considerations regarding attainment of the Bhattacharyya bound can be found in the work of Fend \cite{fend1959attainment}.
+It is also important for us to note that the Bhattacharyya bound can be viewed as a hierarchy of improvements over the CRB -- an increasing sequence of variance bounds that converge to the estimator variance -- based on projections of the estimator error onto spans of higher-order derivatives of the (log)likelihood.
+Convergence of the sequence of bounds to the variance of the best unbiased estimator for certain functions of the underlying parameter was shown in \cite{blight1974convergence} by Blight and Rao when the sampling distribution is one among normal, binomial, Poisson, negative binomial, or gamma with scale parameter.
+The same result was extended by Ghosh and Sathe for all estimable functions of the parameter and all multiparameter exponential families \cite{ghosh1987convergence}, provided the true value of the parameter is an interior point of the natural parameter space.
+Similar considerations were also made later by Pillai and Sinha \cite{pillai}.
+However, these elegant formulations of the Bhattacharyya bound lack a geometric interpretation despite the Hilbert space foundation.
+In short, these constructions remain intrinsically \emph{score-based} and extrinsic geometry of the embedded statistical manifold, which results in nontrivial correction if the estimator error does not lie in the span of the considered higher-order derivatives, is not accounted for; this is exactly what we point out in our research.

-Information geometry offers an alternative framework in which statistical models are viewed as Riemannian manifolds endowed with the Fisher-Rao metric.
-This viewpoint allows estimator performance to be studied using geometric concepts such as curvature, geodesics, and connections \cite{amari}.
-Nevertheless, most information geometry-based works tend to focus on intrinsic properties and divergence measures, as briefly discussed below.